awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-topic.md

 ```

 This example constructs the `subscribeRequest` object and passes it the following arguments:
-+ `topicArn` \- The Amazon Resource Name \(ARN\) of the topic to which you are adding a subscription\.
++ `topicArn` – The Amazon Resource Name \(ARN\) of the topic to which you are adding a subscription\.
-+ `"sms"` \- The protocol option for an SMS subscription\.
++ `"sms"` – The protocol option for an SMS subscription\.
-+ `endpoint` \- The phone number that you are subscribing to the topic\.
++ `endpoint` – The phone number that you are subscribing to the topic\.

-The example uses the `getCachedResponseMetadata` method to get the request ID for the subscribe request\.
+The example uses the `getCachedResponseMetadata` operation to get the request ID for the subscribe request\.

-When you run this example, the ID of the subscribe request is displayed in the console window of your IDE:
+When you run this example, the console window of your IDE displays the subscribe request ID:

 ```
 SubscribeRequest - {AWS_REQUEST_ID=f38fe925-8093-5bd4-9c19-a7c7625de38c}